ycatsh/boring-fox/README.md

     pref("general.config.sandbox_enabled", false);
     ```

 2. Navigate two directories back to the Firefox directory and create `autoconfig.cfg` and paste in the code below.
-Make sure to replace `newTabURL` with the path of the `boring-fox/index.html` file (it should look something like this: `file:///<path_to_firefox_dir>/boring-fox/index.html`):
+Make sure to pass the path of the `boring-fox/index.html` file into `newTabURL` (it should look something like this: `file:///<path_to_firefox_dir>/boring-fox/index.html`):
     ```javascript
     //
     var {classes:Cc,interfaces:Ci,utils:Cu} = Components;